 Prove yourselves doers of the word, and not merely hearers who delude themselves.

 In this chapter, I’d like to encourage you to stand back from the debate for a moment.
-Up to this point we’ve spent a lot of time looking at historical, biblical, and scientific fact.
-By letting the evidence speak for itself and interpreting it through the grid of God’s Word, we’ve come to some startling, all-encompassing realizations.
+Up to this point we’ve spent a lot of time looking at historical, biblical, and scientific facts.
+By looking at the evidence and interpreting it through the grid of God’s Word, we’ve come to some startling, all-encompassing realizations.
 Racism is a consequence of sin in a fallen world infused with evolutionary thinking.
 The consequences of racism on a personal and social level are huge.

-First, I would propose that we do away with using the term “race” when discussing the different groups of people in the world.
+First, as stated above, I would propose that we do away with using the term “race” when discussing the different groups of people in the world.

 Every human being in the world is classified as Homo sapiens.
 Scientists today agree that there is really only one biological race of humans.
-Geneticists have found that if we were to take any two people from anywhere in the world, the basic genetic differences between these two people would typically be around 0.2 percent,1 even if they came from the same people group.2 “Racial” characteristics account for only about 6 percent of this 0.2 percent variation.
-That means that the “racial” genetic variation between human beings of different “race” is a mere 0.012 percent.3
+Geneticists have found that if we were to take any two people from anywhere in the world, the basic genetic differences between these two people would typically be around 0.2%,1 even if they came from the same people group.2 “Racial” characteristics account for only about 6% of this 0.2% variation.
+That means that the so-called “racial” genetic variation between human beings of different “race” is a mere 0.012%.3

 The only reason many people think these differences are major is because they’ve been brought up in a culture that has taught them to see the differences this way.
 A scientist at the American Association for the Advancement of Science (AAAS) convention in Atlanta in 1997 stated: